 - Details of when and where a critical conversation or meeting took place, who was present, and, to the best of your knowledge, what each person said

 The SC will review and evaluate each complaint in relation to regulation under the SC’s purview.
 It is the SC’s policy to treat all complaints received on a confidential basis.
 As such, SC will not disclose any sensitive information relating to the complaint to anyone, unless the information has been made public and/or the disclosure is required for regulatory action.

 What do I do if I have a monetary or contractual dispute with a licensed intermediary?

 The SC cannot assist in contractual, monetary or private civil disputes.

-Should you have a complaint regarding a monetary dispute not exceeding RM100, 000.00 (or such limit as may be imposed by SIDREC) against a licensed intermediary, you may be eligible to seek the assistance of the Securities Industry Dispute Resolution Center (SIDREC).
-SIDREC is a body approved by the SC to handle monetary claims by investors against stockbrokers, futures brokers, fund managers and unit trust management companies, amongst others, who are licensed under the Capital Markets and Services Act 2007, to conduct regulated activities in Malaysia.
+Should you have a monetary dispute not exceeding RM250,000 against a licensed intermediary or a registered person (i.e. a bank), you may be eligible for help from the Securities Industry Dispute Resolution Center (SIDREC).
+SIDREC is a body approved by the SC to handle monetary claims by investors against intermediaries such as banks, stockbrokers, futures brokers, private retirement scheme providers and distributors, fund managers and unit trust management companies, among others, who conduct the prescribed regulated activities under the Capital Markets and Services (Dispute Resolution) Regulations 2010, in Malaysia.
+The service is free to investors for claims not exceeding RM250,000.
+Claims above RM250,000 will require voluntary participation by both the claimant and the capital markets services provider and subject to a reasonable fee by both parties.
 Queries to SIDREC can be directed to: